-- The National Pollution Laboratory (NPL) is established, hosted and operated by the Walter Sisulu University (WSU) Mthatha Campus. - The laboratory continues to collect and analyse samples from the coastal provinces with sampling already extended to the KwaZulu-Natal during February 2018 using the Mobile Lab Unit. - Reports confirm that the water quality seems to be acceptable except for the notably high levels of Mercury and Iron that needs to be further confirmed at the laboratory once construction has been completed and sophisticated high-tech equipment is installed. - The refurbishment of the Pollution Laboratory space at the WSU has been completed.
+- The National Pollution Laboratory (NPL) is established, hosted and operated by the Walter Sisulu University (WSU) Mthatha Campus. - The refurbishment of the Pollution Laboratory space at the WSU has been completed and sophisticated high-tech equipment is installed. - The laboratory continues to collect and analyse samples at selected sites from three coastal provinces namely KwaZulu Natal, Eastern Cape and Northern Cape. - Discussions for sampling sites in the Western Cape are continuing whilst the WC maintains its provincial programme. - Reports confirm that the water quality seems to be acceptable except for the notably high levels of Mercury and Iron that needs to be further confirmed at the laboratory.